Amog-OS/AmogOS/README.md

 - `sussy wussy` -[SomeOrdinaryGamers](https://www.youtube.com/watch?v=ixLuhDxNktk)

-- `why did I even make this os` -[Moon 1789 (founder)](https://www.youtube.com/watch?v=hkzYIwMYds8)

-- `chad AmogOS vs bloated mainstream distro` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)
+- ` [...]
+Chad AmogOS vs bloated mainstream distro.` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

 ## Install
 - **Grab install instructions and the download links here on our website: https://www.jostroos.ml/amogos/install.html.**
 - You can also download the files from <a href="https://storage.phene.dev/amogos/">Phene's Mirror.</a>
-- You can test out AmogOS (legacy) online without installing at DistroTest: https://distrotest.net/AmogOS/.

 ## Website
-- Our website is at https://www.jostroos.ml/amogos, designed by our web developer Fengzi (he's too sus to keep his full name here).
-Also check out our parent OS [Jostro OS](https://github.com/jostroOS/jostro).
+- Our website is at https://www.jostroos.ml/amogos, designed by our web developer Fengzi.
+- AmogOS' existence is the sole result of technology sharing with [Jostro OS](https://github.com/jostroOS/jostro).
 The official startpage for AmogOS is at https://www.jostroos.ml/amogos/startpage/.

 - If you wanna print your own stickers download them [here](https://cdn.discordapp.com/attachments/867502562953658428/867512035687530526/amog-icon.png) and [here](https://cdn.discordapp.com/attachments/867502562953658428/867871352035082300/amogoschip-sticker.png)